-This team-building activity shows that the simple (or ordered) way approaching complex & innovative work is constricting & not possible.
-There is no way of knowing what this will look like, to have an end in mind will harm this process.
+This team-building activity shows that the simple (or ordered) approach to complex & innovative work is constricting & not possible.
+There is no way of knowing what this will look like; to have an end in mind will harm this process.

 The pipe activity is a complex Team Building activity.

-Every time you move a pipe or connector it impacts every other piece & the process itself in ways that are not understood until the movement is made.
+Whenever you move a pipe or connector, it impacts every other piece & the process itself in ways that are not understood until the movement is made.

 Only when you have completed the pipe connection can you look back to figure out what’s been accomplished.

-This activity is meant to illustrate that what works best in innovation & rapidly changing environments needs a different team approach.
+This activity illustrates that what works best in innovation & rapidly changing environments needs a different team approach.